Nikhil2408/Building-a-Kubernetes-Cluster/README.md

 ```
 ![](images/23.png)

-I have shown only for master node as it will be the same process when done on other worker nodes.
+I have shown only for the master node as it will be the same process when done on other worker nodes.
 <h4> 2.
 Install Flannel in the cluster by running this only on the Master node </h4>

 On the master node, use kubectl to install Flannel using a YAML template